 - Financial lessons we learned over the last month

-We also like having an open forum at the end of each meeting so we can bring up any questions or concerns related to money.
+We also like having an open forum at the end of each finance meeting so we can bring up any questions or concerns related to money.
 I’ve used it as an opportunity to talk about big, out-there ideas, such as retiring early to travel the world.

-Your meeting might include obvious items, such as your budget, but it also should include categories that are specific to your situation.
+Your meeting might include obvious items, such as your budget, but it should also include categories that are specific to your situation.
 You might discuss responsible use of a joint credit card, for example.

 And if you or your partner is in the process of paying off student loans, you might use five to 10 minutes in each meeting to track your repayment progress.

 My spouse and I pay off our debt at the beginning of each finance meeting.
 Usually, that means zeroing our credit card balances.
 In one of our more memorable meetings, my spouse paid off her $5,000 student loan for her master’s degree.